jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) must keep sufficient details of any such change, and the reasons for it, under section 22 of the Tax Administration Act 1994.
 Valuation of emissions units issued for zero price (7B) Despite subsection (1),—
-  (a) an emissions unit transferred under section 64, or Part 4, subpart 2, of the Climate Change Response Act 2002 in an income year for no payment of a price, and to which section ED 1B does not apply, has a value of zero for the period beginning with the transfer and ending before the end of the income year:
+  (a) an emissions unit transferred under Part 4, subpart 2, of the Climate Change Response Act 2002 in an income year for no payment of a price, and to which section ED 1B does not apply, has a value of zero for the period beginning with the transfer and ending before the end of the income year:
   (b) a forest land emissions unit has a value of zero at the end of each income year:
   (c) a replacement forest land emissions unit has a value of zero at the end of each income year:
   (cb) a fishing quota emissions unit has a value at the end of each income year of—